microsoftgraph/php-connect-rest-sample/README.md

 1. Using your favorite IDE, open **Constants.php** in the *app* folder.
 2. Replace *ENTER_YOUR_CLIENT_ID* with the client ID of your registered Azure application.
 3. Replace *ENTER_YOUR_SECRET* with the client secret of your registered Azure application.
-4. Start the built-in web server with the following command:
+4. Install the dependencies with the following command:
     ```
+    composer install
+    ```
+5. Start the built-in web server with the following command:
+    ```
     php -S 0.0.0.0:8000 -t app
     ```

-5. Navigate to ```http://localhost:8000``` in your web browser.
+6. Navigate to ```http://localhost:8000``` in your web browser.

 ## Troubleshooting